GlaireDaggers/Athena-GPU/README.md

 # Goal

 The current target is a simple tile based 3D GPU inspired by early PVR and 3DFX chipsets.
-The hardware is, effectively, *just* the rasterizer portion of the pipeline - the CPU is expected to perform transform, clipping, lighting, and even tile binning.
-The CPU generates a table of command queue pointers, one per onscreen tile, and submits this table to the tile dispatch.
-The tile dispatch takes care of dispatching the command queues to each physical tile core, as well as blitting each tile core's internal buffer back into a single "main" framebuffer in shared memory.
+The hardware is, effectively, *just* the rasterizer portion of the pipeline - the CPU is expected to perform transform, clipping, lighting, and tile binning.
+In fact, the CPU is even responsible for computing the "iterators" for each of a triangle's attributes (color, 1/w, s/w, t/w, and z/w), similar to the way 3DFX hardware was structured.
+This greatly simplifies the design of the rasterizer.

+Theoretically: the CPU would generates a table of command queue pointers, one per onscreen tile, and submit this table to the tile dispatch.
+The tile dispatch would take care of dispatching the command queues to each physical tile core, as well as blitting each tile core's internal buffer back into a single "main" framebuffer in shared memory.

 # To Do / Roadmap